itsamish01/How-to-bake-a-cookie-Regex-Style/README.md

 # How to bake a cookie
-Regex Tutorial for matching US Currency in various formats
+Regex Tutorial for How to bake a cookie
 # 17 Computer Science for JavaScript: Regex Tutorial

 ## Your Task